The municipality Sant Cugat del Vallès is mentoring in PROSPECT Learning Cycle 3

 In the context of a four step learning programme offered by the Prospect project, the mentor the municipality of Sant Cugat del Vallès is sharing its expertise on financing and implementing successful projects in street lighting (but also in public buildings) with the mentees the Kremenchuk Development Institute of the Kramatorsk City Council (Ukraine), the Kramatorsk City Council (Ukraine) and the Municipality of Thiva (Greece).
 This constitutes the 3rd Group for Public Lighting in PROSPECT Learning Cycle 3.+Mentors' Corner

-During Step 1, an online session took place on the 13th of June 2019, where Mentor representatives presented best practices related to PPP financing scheme for public lighting, based on the projects, which have already been implemented.
+During Step 1, an online session took place on the 13th of June 2019, where Mentor representatives presented the project Smart Public Lighting in Sant Cugat related to PPP financing scheme for public lighting.

 During Step 2, a second online session took place on the 2nd of July 2019 and Mentee representatives had the opportunity to present their own projects, pointing out their special needs as well as the respective sectors in which they intended to gain knowledge and experience.